 My growth and my development is at its highest point when I’m being pushed beyond where I think I could go. – Tristan Cammaert

 Hi everyone!
 Welcome to today’s show.
 Today we talk about the value of continuous learning and staying curious in your life and career with Tristan Cammaert.
-Tristan is a seasoned leader who has held various executive-level roles at RBC and is currently the Digital Transformation & Innovation Executive at Earnst and Young Canada.
+Tristan is a seasoned leader who has held various executive-level roles at RBC, currently at Earnst and Young.

 - The importance of team diversity, building trust, and being aligned to one strategic vision